jcalleja/jcalleja.github.io/index.md

 ## Currently

+I am attending a 12 week bootcamp with SoftStack Factory in designing hybrid mobile and web apps.
-I am applying the MEAN stack development skills I learned through Soft Stack Factory.
-I am in the process of incorporating a backend to the Ride Sharing project.
+As of now, I am currently applying the MEAN stack development skills I learned through Soft Stack Factory and in process of incorporating a backend to the Ride Sharing project.
 <br>